Harshaan2004/TfL_air_quality_analysis/TfL_Analysis_Summary.md

 2. **Why is Northern Line the worst-case scenario?**

    - **Answer:** 1.5x higher particle levels, 100% high-risk measurements, poor ventilation
-   - **Implication:** Perfect subject for worst-case pathogen transmission modeling
+   - **Implication:** Perfect subject for worst-case pathogen transmission modelling

-3. **How reliable is the current dataset for ML modeling?**
+3. **How reliable is the current dataset for ML modelling?**

    - **Answer:** Too small for prediction (negative cross-validated R²) but valuable for statistical analysis
    - **Implication:** Need CFD-generated data to augment training set